 My reading teaching colleague (and friend!) and I started something new this year.
 And we are super excited!!

 We are known for our antics on our school morning broadcast.
 We love to go in front of the camera and read books, talk about reading, and celebrate our love of reading...in dramatic fashion, of course!

 We become quite the celebrities around school the days we show up on the news.

 Last week we started "Book Talk Tuesdays" on the broadcast.
 We introduced our plans for the year and read a little It's a Book by Lane Smith.

-We have promised to share reading "tips and treasures," according Lynn, our LRC and morning broadcast director.
+We have promised to share reading "tips and treasures," according to Lynn, our LRC and morning broadcast director.